gwhearn/cline/README.md

 # Ansible Playbook Generator

-A web application that generates Ansible playbooks from natural language descriptions using AI.
+A web application that generates Ansible playbooks from natural language descriptions using AI, with support for both cloud-based and local LLM providers.

 ## Features

 - Convert natural language descriptions into Ansible playbooks
+- Support for multiple LLM providers (OpenAI and Ollama)
+- Run completely locally with Ollama or use OpenAI's API
 - Validate generated playbooks using ansible-lint
 - Download validated playbooks with proper directory structure
 - Secure Python-based implementation